chousemath/accident_scenarios/README.md

 * Ignore any acceleration events below a magnitude of 4G's
 * This acceleration change should be enough to detect minor accidents, and is well below the threshold for airbag deployment (~60G's)
 * Note: in the event of a sudden stop (driver initiated), although the change in velocity might be large, the actual acceleration event is small because the velocity change occurs over a longer time (unlikely to be greater than 4G's)

+### General Notes
+* The soft crush of sheet metal produces low deceleration pulses in the vehicle
+* The series of decelerations over a duration of +100ms of a crash may be called a `crash pulse` or a `deceleration curve`
+* A crash pulse is characterized by `shape`, `amplitude`, and `duration`